mysql/mysql-utilities/doc/man/mysqlindexcheck.rst

    Display a help message and exit.

-.. option:: --best=<num>
+.. option:: --best[=<N>]

-    Limit index statistics to the best N indexes.
+   If :option:`--stats` is given, limit index statistics to the best N indexes.
+The default value of N is 5 if omitted.

 .. option:: --format=<index_format>

-   Specify the index list display format.
-Permitted format values are GRID, CSV, TAB, SQL, and VERTICAL, or the corresponding shortcuts G, C, T, S and V.  The default is GRID.
+   Specify the index list display format for output produced by :option:`--stats`.
+Permitted format values are GRID, CSV, TAB, SQL, and VERTICAL, or the corresponding shortcuts G, C, T, S, and V.  The default is GRID.

 .. option:: --server=<source>